fujiwara/cfft/README.md

 cfft executes `my-function` with `event.json` at CloudFront Functions in development stage.

-- If my-function is not found, cfft create a new function with the name.
+- If my-function is not found, cfft create a new function with the name and runtime `cloudfront-js-2.0`.
 - If the function is found and the code is different from the `function.js`, cfft updates the function code.
 - cfft shows the compute utilization of the function after the execution.